PeterZs/STFR/README.md

         author = {Han, Yuxuan and Ming, Xin and Li, Tianxiao and Shen, Zhuofan and Zhang, Qixuan and Xu, Lan and Xu, Feng}, title = {WildCap: Facial Albedo Capture in the Wild via Hybrid Inverse Rendering}, journal={CVPR},
         year={2026}
     }

+    @inproceedings{han2026opendelight,
+        author = {Han, Yuxuan and Ming, Xin and Li, Tianxiao and Shen, Zhuofan and Zhang, Qixuan and Xu, Lan and Xu, Feng}, title = {Learning a Delighting Prior for Facial Appearance Capture in the Wild}, booktitle = {SIGGRAPH},
+        year={2026}
+    }